Lootcode-Dev/lootcode/src/problems/queuesgard/order/problem.md

 # Order

-We desperatly need to gather our army, unfortunatly they are scattered all over Queuesgard and we have no way of ogranizing them.
-Each soldier has a specific queue assigned to them, but the soldiers are out of order!!
+We desperately need to gather our people back to their appropriate orders, unfortunately they are scattered all over Queuesgard and we have no way of organizing them.
+This is particularly bad, since misplaced people may result in chaos to our way of life - or even worse, untimely fatalities!

+Each person has a specific queue/residence assigned to them, but the citizens are out of order!!
 If only there was a way we could direct them to their proper queues.

 ## Input